fabien-colonnier/MyWebsite/pages/emma.md

 <p style="text-align: justify; text-justify: inter-word;">
 <b>Powertrain design:</b>
-As specification, the vehicle should have been able to climb a 33% slope, reach a top speed of 45km/h under 10s.
-As the cost was a great limitation in the design.
-We chose to get an off-the-shelf motor.
-This choice made it impossible to meet the criterias with a static gear ratio.
+We specified that the vehicle should be able to climb a 33% slope and reach a top speed of 45km/h in under 10s.
+As the cost was a great limitation in the design, we chose to use an off-the-shelf motor.
+This choice made it impossible to meet the criteria with a static gear ratio.
 Therefore, we made the choice to integrate a CVT in the powetrain.
-This transmission allowed having enough torque at low speed to climb steap slope and have a decent acceleration, while being able to reach the top speed, making full use of the power available at each time.
-As a drawback, it required another gear reduction after the CVT making the whole powertrain both heavier and larger.
+This transmission allowed enough torque at low speed to climb steep slopes and have a decent acceleration, while still being able to reach the top speed, making full use of the power available in each scenario.
+As a drawback it required another gear reduction after the CVT, making the whole powertrain both heavier and larger.
 </p>

 <p style="text-align: justify; text-justify: inter-word;">
 <b>Charger:</b>
-In order to contain the weight of the vehicle, and the because the vehicle was designed as a commuter, the range was quite low with around 50km.
+In order to contain the weight of the vehicle, and because the vehicle was designed as a commuter, the range was quite low at around 50km.
 To allow peace of mind to the driver and knowledge that recharging would be possible from most places, it was important to have a charger embedded in the vehicle.
-It was also a requirement for people using the vehicle to go to work at more than 25km.
-We were able to find a position under the hood, where a hatch would be easy to integrate.
+It was also a requirement who would be using the vehicle to go to work more than 25km.
+We were able to find a position under the hood where a hatch would be easy to integrate.
 </p>

 <div id="gallery_container"></div>